 Provided you have sufficient user rights, you can duplicate the trend card by clicking the “Copy” button, or customize your phenomenon by clicking the “Edit” button (see more about adding and editing phenomena from section 8 of this guide).

 3. CREATING A NEW RADAR

 You can find the radars from the Radars page or from the bottom of the Lounge page.
-If you have subscribed to the Trial or become our Premium user, you can create your radars that fit your organisation's needs.

 Only the Owner/Coordinator of the group has the rights to see all radars that are available in the group.
 If you have user-level access, you will only be able to see the radars that the group Owner/Coordinator has given you access to.